TRAVEL TRAILER DESIGN BENEFITS

-In designing the frame and the lay out of the Oliver, great attention to detail was given to provide a safe, balanced and stable towing trailer.
-Tongue weight is a very important factor which we address with the holding tanks being mounted low in the trailer between the shells and the batteries mounted directly over the axles.
-Then we designed the outer lower shell to wrap around the 2 inch x 5 inch tubular aluminum frame sections adding strength and rigidity to prevent excessive sway and twisting of the frame when hit with side winds or the turbulence from passing trucks.
+In designing the frame and the layout of the Oliver, great attention to detail was given to provide a safe, balanced and stable towing trailer.
+Tongue weight is a very important factor that we address with the holding tanks being mounted low in the trailer between the shells and the batteries mounted directly over the axles.
+Then we designed the outer lower shell to wrap around the 2-inch x 5-inch tubular aluminum frame sections adding strength and rigidity to prevent excessive sway and twisting of the frame when hit with side winds or the turbulence from passing trucks.

 Better Storage Capacity

 Upon entering the Oliver you will immediately notice a large floor to ceiling illuminated closet with shelving.
 In the kitchen, under the counter, you have one (1) spring-loaded pop-out storage compartment located at the top left and five (5) spacious dovetailed wooden slide out drawers for your cutlery, dish towels, and pans.
 Directly across from the drawers you have a pantry for food storage.
 Overhead on both sides and the back you have illuminated storage cabinets for any other items you'll need for your journey.
 With access to the basement from the inside as well as a lockable outside door, you are ready to hit the road.

 Superior construction of the shells gives you the attributes of a well-built yacht, our use of other marine-grade components in latches, the shore power connection and hinges continues to build long-lasting functionality into every trailer.
 Even our frame and entry steps are built of aluminum for a “No Steel, No Rust, No Maintenance” factor.